-7. Project's And Risks and Impacts
+7. Projects And Risks and Impacts

-UNDP and FAO with their IPs should assess and ensure the voluntary land donation to aviod any risk is connected to the following, below:
+UNDP and FAO with their IPs should assess and ensure the voluntary land donation to avoid any risk is connected to the following, below in table 10:

-Table 10: Potential risk, impact and mitigation actions
+Table 10: Potential risk, impact, and mitigation actions

 Potential risk Impact Mitigation actions Sub-projects with minor land acquisition or restrictions on land use No significant impact on incomes or livelihoods RP to establish eligibility criteria for affected persons.
-Set out procedures and standards for compensation, and incorporate arrangements for consultations; and Setup monitoring and addressing grievances; A detailed plan will set out the causing physical displacement some of the affected people to new location A detailed plan will set out the additional measures relevant to relocation of affected persons; Intervention or projects involving economic displacement significant impacts on livelihoods or income generation A mitigation plan will set out the additional measures relating to livelihood improvement or restoration projects that may impose changes in land or protected areas or other common property resources that local people may depend for livelihood means.
-Impacts on restricting access to resources in legally designated parks or local people impacted negatively on their may depend for livelihood purposes A mitigation plan will establish including and not limited to A participatory process for determining appropriate restrictions on use set out the mitigation measures to address adverse impacts on livelihoods that may result from such restrictions Projects that include voluntary land donation Impacts on lands belongs to multiple inhiritns or may have legal issues in courts Insure that the voulntray donated land is free from any legal issues or inhiritants problem by a stamped and approved document from the legal agency and court.
+Set out procedures and standards for compensation, and incorporate arrangements for consultations; and Setup monitoring and addressing grievances; Projects causing physical displacement low impact on resettling some of the affected people to new location, In the PP &AF avoid any resetting, so it is low impacts A detailed plan will set out the additional measures relevant to relocation of affected persons; Intervention or projects involving economic displacement significant impacts on livelihoods or income generation A mitigation plan will set out the additional measures relating to livelihood improvement or restoration projects that may impose changes in land or protected areas or other common property resources that local people may depend for livelihood means.
+Impacts on restricting access to resources in legally designated parks or local people impacted negatively on their may depend for livelihood purposes A mitigation plan will establish including and not limited to A participatory process for determining appropriate restrictions on use set out the mitigation measures to address adverse impacts on livelihoods that may result from such restrictions Projects that include voluntary land donation Impacts on land belongs to multiple inherits or may have legal issues in courts Ensure that the voluntary donated land is free from any legal issues or inherits problem by a stamped and approved document from the legal agency and court.

-8. Consultation & Disclosure
+8. Consultation & Information Disclosure

-Consultations and subsequent disclosure of information pertaining to this RF, subprojects involving resettlement, and/or any physical and/or economic displacement will follow the process outlined in the project's Stakeholder Engagement Plan.
-Community consultation and participation will be undertaken from the planning stage to implementation and monitoring phases of subprojects involving: a) land acquisition; b) compensation (including for economic or physical displacement); and/or c) asset/property replacement.
+Consultations and subsequent disclosure of information pertaining to this RF, sub-projects involving resettlement, and/or any physical and/or economic displacement will follow the process outlined in the project's Stakeholder Engagement Plan.
+Community consultation and participation will be undertaken from the planning stage to implementation and monitoring phases of sub-projects involving (a) land acquisition; (b) compensation (including for economic or physical displacement); and/or (c) asset/property replacement.

 Public consultations and participation are essential features of this project, and the project will use public consultation as a platform for to inform and receive feedback from its project beneficiaries and other key stakeholders.
 Public consultation and participation will also help to create sense of ownership for the project.
 The consultation mechanism detailed in the SEP aims to provide people with an opportunity to present their views and values.
-It encourages discussion on and consideration of sensitive social and economic mitigation measures and potential trade-offs, as well as alternative options to sub-project interventions which may otherwise result in economic or physical displacement (even if only temporary).
+It encourages discussion on and consideration of sensitive social and economic mitigation measures and potential trade-offs, as well as alternative options to subproject interventions which may otherwise result in economic or physical displacement (even if only temporary).
 The public consultation shall be an on-going activity taking place throughout the entire project cycle.
 Hence, public consultation shall take place during:

 - Project inception and planning.

-- Screening and assessing phase;
+- Screening and assessing phase.

 - Implementation and monitoring phase

 - Compensation planning.

 - Drafting and reading/signing of the compensation contracts

 Given the emergency context in Yemen and the covid-19 complications, consultation to develop this RF has been limited to key informant discussions with government counterparts and implementing agencies.
-In order to address the need for further consultation, consultation on all safeguards instruments under the FSRRP are planned for the project's Inception Workshops (one in the North, one in the South).
-The Inception Workshop in the South (Aden) was already organized on the 6 December 2021 with the participation of UN head of agencies (FAO, WFP and UNDP) and related stakeholders.
-The Inception Workshop for the North (Sana'a) is planned for January 2022.
+To address the need for further consultation, consultation on all safeguard's instruments under the updated FSRRP (including the additional financed) are planned for the project's Inception Workshops (one in the North, one in the South).